secprofgreen/jekyll-now/_posts/2017-10-28-Lit-Reviews-Are-Not-Fun.md

 Let me talk to you a little bit about literature reviews.

-As a "budding scholar", I've been told time and time again about the importance of understanding what literature exists on a given problem domain.
+As a "budding scholar," I've been told time and time again about the importance of understanding what literature exists on a given problem domain.
 And, intellectually I get that.

 But...